rdbcn/3d-printer-docs-old/prusa/step-by-step.md

     For PLA: Prusa PLA 1.75mm

     ![Slic3r Print Settings]({{ site.baseurl }}/images/silc3r-printsettings.png)
-7. Optionally enable a brim or supports.
-Refer to relevant sections:
+7. Optionally enable a brim or supports. *Refer to relevant sections.*
 8. Click send to printer
 9. Open OctoPrint
 10. Find the gcode file in the **Files** window